lincolnmroth/PHS-Engineering-Resources/general-resources/youtube-channels.md

   * [Pressreset](https://www.youtube.com/channel/UCYfOQDGx24ZWrE-EUv_jSdw) is a 3d printiing youtuber that focuses on lower end 3d printers
   * [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) is by far the best 3d printing youtuber, his content is amazing, educational, and entertaining
   * [Tom’s Live](https://www.youtube.com/channel/UCzUgJrG-w_KQexroYkJR9XQ) is thomas sanladerers livestream channel, where occasionaly you can catch him building a 3d printinter or doing something else awesome
+  * [Gear down for what](https://www.youtube.com/channel/UCERyl8JwFJuCISJfcnpCvwA) does a lot of gear 3d printing and some robotics/maker projects
 * ##### Flight \(mainly rc\)

   * [David Windestal](https://www.youtube.com/channel/UC16hCs7XeniFuoJq0hm_-EA) former mad scientist of flitetest, does a lot with tricopters